zephyrproject-rtos/trusted-firmware-m/docs/platform/lairdconnectivity/bl5340_dvk_cpuapp/README.rst

-To program the flash with a compiled TF-M image (i.e. S, NS or both) after having followed the instructions to install the Segger J-Link Software and the nRF Command-Line Tools, follow the steps below:
+To program the flash with a compiled TF-M image (i.e. S, NS or both) after having followed the instructions to install the Segger J-Link Software and the nRF Util, follow the steps below:

 Generate Intel hex files from the output binary (bin) files as follows: